ibm-cloud-docs/dl/faqs.md

 {: #faq-secrets-manager-for-direct-link}
 {: faq}

 The security landscape is evolving.
 Secrets Manager offers a more specialized, centralized way to manage various types of secrets, including automatic rotation, versioning, and a dedicated UI for certificate management that goes beyond standard key management.
-Our goal is to ensure that Direct Link’s security posture continues to align with global enterprise requirements.
+Our goal is to provide additional capabilities for Direct Link users while maintaining alignment with enterprise security standards.

 ### What are the key benefits of moving to Secrets Manager?
 {: #faq-secrets-manager-key-benefits}